List of de Havilland aircraft

 This is a list of aircraft produced or proposed by Geoffrey de Havilland or designed at the de Havilland Aircraft Company from its founding in 1920 until its purchase by (and integration into) the Hawker Siddeley Group in 1959.

-The aircraft are ordered by de Havilland model number; The numbers started with de Havilland's employment at Airco company as chief designer.
+The aircraft are ordered by de Havilland model number; the numbers started with de Havilland's employment at the Airco company as chief designer.
 Although Airco built the planes, their design was owned by de Havilland and when de Havilland started his own company, he continued the numbering.
 The numbering sequence continued for later designs of de Havilland's aircraft company, even if they were designed by a factory team with little input from de Havilland himself.
 The DH.89, for example, was the 89th de Havilland design.

-The designs DH.121 and DH.125 which were under development when de Havilland lost its separate identity under Hawker Siddeley kept their numbering and were produced as the Hawker Siddeley HS-121 Trident and the Hawker Siddeley HS.125.
+The designs DH.121 and DH.125 which were under development when de Havilland lost its separate identity under Hawker Siddeley, retained their numbering and were produced as the Hawker Siddeley HS-121 Trident and the Hawker Siddeley HS.125.

 The list does not include aircraft designed by de Havilland Canada or de Havilland Australia, founded as de Havilland subsidiaries.

+A separate list includes his earlier designs prior to the company formation including his first two family funded Biplanes, his various designs at the HM Balloon Factory - (later the Royal Aircraft Factory), and later his various designs at The Aircraft Manufacturing Company Limited (Airco).